rhezab/smile/docs/starting.md

 Later you will want to configure your application, but if you are in the gureckislab you will want to simply decrypt the pre-configured files provided in the repository.

-::: info Note
+::: info Great news!
-You only need to do this the first time you try Smile!
+You only need to do this the first time you try out Smile!
+Then you will forever be part of the familia.
 :::